layalxo/J124Final/README.md

 1. Sort the column "Percent change from Starting to Mid-Career Salary" in the "degrees-that-pay-back" data sheet from Z->A (or greatest to smallest) to find the highest percent change from starting to mid-career (median) salary, like so: <br>
 !['Highest Percent Change from Starting to Mid-Career Salary','A Google Sheet representing the undergraduate majors in the first column and the percent change of their starting to mid-career (median) salary in the fourth column.
 The column "Percent change from mid-career 10th to 90th percentile" has been filtered and sorted from highest to lowest in order to illustrate the highest percent change.'](/Screenshot-Highest-Percent-Change.jpg)
 * **As shown, math and philosophy have the highest percent change from starting to mid-career (median) salary with a 103.5% change.**
+2. Unsort the column now.
-2. Sort the column "Percent change from Starting to Mid-Career Salary" in the "degrees-that-pay-back" data sheet from A->Z (or smallest to greatest) to find the lowest percent change of starting to mid-career (median) salary, like so: <br>
+3. Sort the column "Percent change from Starting to Mid-Career Salary" in the "degrees-that-pay-back" data sheet from A->Z (or smallest to greatest) to find the lowest percent change of starting to mid-career (median) salary, like so: <br>
 !['Lowest Percent Change from Starting to Mid-Career Salary','A Google Sheet representing the undergraduate majors in the first column and the percent change from their starting to mid-career (median) salary in the fourth column.
 The column "Percent change from mid-career 10th to 90th percentile" has been filtered and sorted from lowest to highest in order to illustrate the lowest percent change.'](/Screenshot-lowest-percent-change.jpg)
 * **As shown, physician assistant has the lowest percent change from starting to mid-career (median) salary with a 23.4% change.** <br>
 <br>